Bob Henley: Playing career

 Henley would appear in 41 games, starting 30 at catcher, for the 1998 Expos, as he and Mike Hubbard backed up regular Chris Widger.
 He amassed 35 hits and 11 walks in 132 plate appearances, batting .304 and collecting three homers (off Pedro Astacio, Kirt Ojala and Bobby Jones) and eight doubles.
 On September 25, his penultimate appearance of the season, Henley went 4-for-4 with two doubles and three runs batted in against the St. Louis Cardinals.

 But 1998 would be his only Major League season, and his last full season as an active player.
 Beset by elbow miseries, he played in only two minor league games in 1999 and missed the 2000 and 2001 campaigns completely.
-Released by the Expos, he got into one minor league game with the Single-A Hickory Crawdads, a Pittsburgh Pirates affiliate, in 2002 before retiring from the field.
+Released by the Expos, he got into one minor league game with the Single-A Hickory Crawdads, a Pittsburgh Pirates affiliate, in 2002, before retiring as a player.